Smoothly-Protocol/oracle/README.md

 ```
 smoothly_cli -pk <your private key> -n goerli -b <your beacon client> -eth1 <your EL client>
 ```
-Run the smoothly cli and enter the private key associated with the whitelisted address used to vote in the governance contract.
+Run the smoothly cli and enter the private key associated with the whitelisted address used to vote in the governance contract
 -n flag defines the network (goerli for now)
 -b flag identifies which beacon node api to connect to (ex. for prysm -b http://localhost:3500) by default we're using a public nimbus api
 -eth1 flag identifies which eth1 api to connet to (ex. for geth -eth1 http://localhost:8545) by default we're using an alchemy endpoint

 ## Create a Systemd Service File